ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.2.0

+- Config can be sent on input to strategy nodes together with price data, in the same message.
+- The ps-receive-price and ps-xxx-add-tariff nodes pass config through from input to output.
+- Status on strategy nodes shows the time for the next change.

 ## 3.1.2

 - Add time, version and current value to output from strategy nodes.